Editorial Board

 Professor and Chairman, Department of Medical Oncology, Fukushima Medical University, Japan

 Professor Saji received an MD degree in 1992 and PhD degree in 1999 from his home town university, Gifu University School of Medicine.
-After residency at Tokyo Metropolitan Komagome Hospital, he accumulated his basic and clinical research experience at Saitama Cancer Center Research Institute, Karolinska Institute and M.D.
-Anderson Cancer Center.
-Prior to his current appointment, he was chief physician of Tokyo Metropolitan Komagome Hospital (2001-2009), associate professor of Saitama Medical University (2009-2011) and of Kyoto University.
+After residency at Tokyo Metropolitan Komagome Hospital, he accumulated his basic and clinical research experience at Saitama Cancer Center Research Institute, Karolinska Institute and MD Anderson Cancer Center.
+Prior to his current appointment, he was chief physician of Tokyo Metropolitan Komagome Hospital (2001–2009), associate professor of Saitama Medical University (2009–2011) and of Kyoto University.
 His main areas of research include basic biology of hormone-dependent breast cancer and translational/clinical research related to endocrine therapy and immune therapy.

 photograph of Dr Renea Taylor